Munckenh/obsidian-dynamic-date/README.md

-# Dynamic Date
+# Relative Dates

-A simple plugin for Obsidian that transforms date references in task lists into color-coded, easy-to-read pills.
+A simple plugin for Obsidian that transforms date references in your task lists into color-coded pills that show relative dates.

 ## Features

-- Converts date references in the format `📅 YYYY-MM-DD` (with optional time `HH:MM`) into dynamic pills
+- Converts date references in the format `📅 YYYY-MM-DD` (with optional time `HH:MM`) into relative date pills
 - Works in both Reading mode and Live Preview mode
 - Color-coded pills based on date proximity (overdue, today, tomorrow, this week, future)
 - Customizable colors via settings